 This section highlights potential security threats relating to IoT devices.
-The aim of this section is to uncover the most frequent security vulnerabilities present within the IoT architecture.
-A recent 2018 paper highlighted Denial of Service, Man in the Middle and Address Resolution Protocol poisoning being the main cyber threats to the Internet of Things (Gao et al., 2018).
+The aim of this section is to present the most frequent security vulnerabilities present within the IoT architecture.
+A 2018 paper highlighted Denial of Service, and Man in the Middle (particularly Address Resolution Protocol Poisoning) being the main cyber threats to the Internet of Things (Gao et al., 2018).
+This section will review the relevance of these and other attacks to the proposed system.

-2.5.1 DOS Attack
+2.5.1 Denial of Service Attack